EXCLUSIVE: Boeing worker claims company has been cutting corners at Everett plant

 “That’s what the management does, they, all they want to do is check their boxes and they don’t care about anything else,” he said.
 “I love what I do, the policies the rules, need to be enforced.”

-“I’m just one person very low on the totem pole and if I can see it, management should be able to see it and correct it,” he said.
-“They don’t, I wish they would.”
+“I’m just one person very low on the totem pole and if I can see it, management should be able to see it and correct it,” he continued.

 ©2024 Cox Media Group